aireynexxx/data1201/lab10/questions.md

 ### Question 1: What happens when you swap the delimiter from commas to tabs?
 How does the preview change?
-(Make sure "disable live preview is not checked if you don't see a change)
+(Make sure "disable live preview is not checked if you don't see a change) when you use CSV, there are more columns and data is more organized.
+When switching to TSV,
 ### Question 2: Try sorting the scientificName facet by name and by count.
 What problems are there with the data?

 ### Question 3: Use faceting to figure out the following: